CyVerse-Validate/Quickstart-Guide/docs/FaST-LMM Docs.md

 ##Running the Program

-With that in mind, the program requires a minimum of three files to function: <br>1) A PEDMAP set of files</br><br>2) a phenotype file corresponding to the PEDMAP set </br><br>3) a set of PLink formatted files to compute the genetic similarity matrix decomposition (does not need to be different from number 1).</br>
+With that in mind, the program requires a minimum of three files to function:
+1. A PEDMAP set of files
+2. A phenotype file corresponding to the PEDMAP set
+3. A set of PLink formatted files to compute the genetic similarity matrix decomposition.
+This does not need to be different from number 1.

 The input flags you would use are as follows:
 * **-file :** Denotes the file name for the PLINK .ped/.map files